sahilsehgal81/apache-spark/README.md

 # Apache Spark
+A few changes made by Sahil Sehgal manually.

 Spark is a fast and general cluster computing system for Big Data.
 It provides high-level APIs in Scala, Java, and Python, and an optimized engine that